foogod/modgrammar/doc/tutorial.rst

 (:meth:`~modgrammar.GrammarParser.parse_file` is really just a wrapper method that opens the file, feeds its contents to :meth:`~modgrammar.GrammarParser.parse_lines`, and then closes it.)

-Both of these other parsing methods accept all of the same optional parameters that :meth:`~modgrammar.GrammarParser.parse_string` does (except *multi*).
+Both of these other parsing methods accept all of the same optional parameters that :meth:`~modgrammar.GrammarParser.parse_text` does (except *multi*).
 In the case of :meth:`~modgrammar.GrammarParser.parse_file`, the *eof* argument defaults to true, meaning that when the end of the input file is reached, the parser will consider that to be EOF for the grammar (this can be overridden, though, if you don't want this behavior).

 Exceptional Insight
 -------------------